1908 Springfield race riot: Abraham Raymer

-Only one conviction was made by the jury.

-Abraham Raymer, a 20-year-old Russian-Jewish vegetable peddler, who spoke in broken English was indicted on 10 charges.
-Raymer had immigrated in 1903.
-He had two sisters in Boston, and his mother was in Russia.
-He came to Springfield, from St. Louis, where he had been employed at a shoe factory, a cleaning store, and an amusement park.
+Abraham Raymer was indicted on 10 charges.
 He had arrived in Springfield in February.
 It was rumored, and reported, that Raymer carried the American flag in the middle of the mob and urged them to attack Donnegan, that he personally slit Donnegan's throat, and that he tried to incite the mob to help him beat the detective, Evan T. Jones, who eventually arrested him.
-Though Raymer was not a legal citizen of the U.S., it was reported that he "loved the flag."
 He was arrested at the corner of Fourth and Washington streets, about an hour after Donnegan had been lynched.
 He was with a mob en route to the gashouse, "looking for negroes living there" in order to lynch them.
 The mob was thwarted by the state militia.

 Several witnesses, including at least five militiamen, testified that they saw Raymer throwing bricks into Loper's restaurant.
-Loper testified that Raymer was a leader in the destruction of his restaurant.
-Loper said that he watched Raymer destroy his restaurant for over an hour, and considered shooting him, but did not want to miss and accidentally shoot an innocent person in the crowd.

 Raymer was reported as "defiant and boastful" about taking part in the mob; he confessed going to the gashouse, and also confessed to taking part in Donnegan's lynching, admitting that Donnegan was targeted because his wife was white.
 Raymer provided the names of four other rioters, including Ernest "Slim" Humphrey, who had a long rap sheet for fighting.